mkudija/mkudija.github.io/reading-notes/_md/2017-08-20-The Road to Character.md

 	* Brook identifies the end of WWII, the late 1940s and 1950s as the final collapse of moral realism and the rise of positive psychology and the self-esteem movement
 * **Authenticity**:
 	* I read this while at a leadership course called *Authentic Leadership*
-	* we are born into Charles Taylor's *culture of authenticity*, where we have a golden self inside, which is our best moral guide
+	* we are born into [[Charles Taylor]]'s *culture of authenticity*, where we have a golden self inside, which is our best moral guide
 	* this frames the battle not as one against the weakness of self, but as a liberation and self-expression
 	* "Moral authority is no longer found in some external objective good; it is found in each person's unique original self" (249)
 * information technology has 3 effects on the moral ecology (250-251):